Frame Drum

 TMKD003 BL 143,03 |

 For children, drums can never be too solid or too loud, as they have to withstand their overflowing life energy!
 The Kid Drum series of Reno offers exactly these qualities.
 The drum body is made from solid wood covered with thick cow skin which invites you to sit on it.
-In that way the drum is fulfilling two roles at the same time: a percussion instrument and a stool.
+In that way the drum fulfills two roles at the same time: a percussion instrument and a stool.
 A great advantage is that the drum need not be tilted or held for playing: it has feet so that the sound can unfold naturally.

 Different sizes correspond to different needs, hence sonority and timbre vary.
 They're very enjoyable!